ClearC2/vendor-update-monitor/readme.md

 # vendor-update-monitor

-An http applicaton that accepts GitHub monitors, inspects them for changes to files matching configured patterns, and sends a slack message if changes are found.
+An http applicaton that accepts GitHub webhook push events, inspects them for changes to files matching configured patterns, and sends a slack message if changes are found.

 ## Installation